x21149224/Distribiuted_Systems_CA/README.md

 # Distribiuted_Systems_CA
 Pollution monitoring Platform.

-\nBy using our application client can avail of 4 services.
+By using our application client can avail of 4 services.
 By logging into the application and connecting with the server at start the message with 4 available services will pop out.
 Client will see 4 services to choose given by the server:
 What would you like to do?